-Our teenager daughter would prefer art be the sole academic subject in our homeschool, so last week I thought I’d encourage her to learn science while drawing.
+Our teenage daughter would prefer art to be the sole academic subject in our homeschool, so last week I thought I’d encourage her to learn science while drawing.
 I asked her to draw an anatomically correct skeleton of the hand for you.

 Here is the original pencil sketch:

 The pencil sketch was placed on a lightboard, and a new sketch was created — this time using ink and a calligraphy (manga) pen and nib.

 She then scanned the ink sketch into Adobe Illustrator, digitally added boxes to make it easier to label the bones, and fixed one mistake (the missing pisiform!)

 How to use our free worksheets of the hand’s bone structure